strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.olm.OlmSingleNamespaceST.md

 ## testDeployExampleNodePools

-**Description:** Verifies the deployment of a KafkaNodePools - for broker and controller roles - using the OLM example when the oeprator watches all namespaces.
+**Description:** Verifies the deployment of a KafkaNodePools - for broker and controller roles - using the OLM example when the operator watches single namespace.

 **Steps:**